 It is the role of the Board to oversee the management of the Company and it establishes appropriate committees to assist in this role.
 The Board has an Audit and Risk Committee and a Remuneration and Nomination Committee.
+The Board also oversees and monitors special projects/investments through forming special project/ investment committees from time to time as required.

-The composition of the committees is as set out in the Company's Annual Report.
-Each committee has a Charter approved by the Board, and maintains minutes of its meetings, circulated to all Directors.
+The composition of the Audit and Risk Committee and the Remuneration and Nomination Committee are as set out in the Company's Annual Report.
+Each of these committee has a Charter approved by the Board, and maintains minutes of its meetings, circulated to all Directors.